Now you know.

 7. Being too dependent is not a good thing, either.
 I know it sounds like we can't make up our minds between numbers 6 and 7, but there is a balance.
 It's like we want a grown woman who can handle her business, but still let us know that there's a place in her life for us that only we can fill.
-You're not a child, and we don't expect to treat you like one, or take care of you like one.
+You're not a child, and we don't expect to treat you like one or take care of you like one.
 If you come to a guy for every single thing,and can't seem to make up your mind or make decisions ... well, one day he make make up his mind and not come back.
-What If You DO Need A Man?

 9. There's no future in the past.
 We've all made mistakes.
 The thing is to learn from them, not live in them. if your man made a mistake, and you've agreed to forgive him for it, then do that.
 Don't bring it up and keep beating him over the head with it.
 If you keep bringing up the past, then be prepared to talk about your man in the past tense, as in "ex."

 10. Maybe his friends won't be your friends, but don't dog them out, either.
 He knew them before he knew you.
 He knows how they are.
 If one (or more) of his friends are players, he knows this already.
-You don't have to remind him of that. if you keep making negative comments about them, what you're really doing is showing an insecurity. and, in a more subtle way, expresiing a lack of trust.
-If he's with you, and everything is going right, then don't let whatever actions that his friends take influence the relationship.
-Poll: Do You Love Your Boyfriend But Hate His Friends?
+You don't have to remind him of that. if you keep making negative comments about them, what you're really doing is showing an insecurity and, in a more subtle way, expressing a lack of trust.
+If he's with you and everything is going right then don't let whatever actions his friends take influence the relationship.

 Of course, this isn't a complete list.
 This is just a conversation starter.
 Any other thoughts, or something more to add?